 I love this concept so much that I’ve partnered with the app to give my readers the first month free + a 50% discount for the next 11 months when you use the code “POSTCARDS50.”
 To get the membership, download Seattle’s Child app and go to the “Kids Supper Club” section to start saving!

 7. Spend a Day on Bainbridge Island

-If you want to take your family on a little “daycation” out of Seattle, consider going to Bainbridge Island.
+If you want to take your family on a little “daycation” out of Seattle, consider taking a day trip to Bainbridge Island.
 Getting there is as easy as taking a short ferry ride from downtown Seattle.
-There are lots of things to do and see like having fun at the hands-on exhibits and play spaces at the Kids’ Discovery Museum ($6 admission).
+There are lots of things to do and see like having fun at the hands-on exhibits and play spaces at the Kids’ Discovery Museum ($9 admission).

 8. Take an Ice Cream Cruise